simonslavik/Portfolio-PlayWright2/TEST_CASES.md

   1. Leave email and password empty
   2. Click "Log in"
 - **Expected Result:** Error: "Email address can't be blank" and "Password can't be blank"

-#### Test Case 1.2.5: Login with Username

-- **Description:** User can login with username instead of email
-- **Steps:**
-  1. Navigate to login
-  2. Enter username: testuser123
-  3. Enter correct password
-  4. Click "Log in"
-- **Expected Result:**
-  - Login successful
-  - Redirected to home timeline

 #### Test Case 1.2.6: Logout Functionality